davepinch/pinchy.cc/content/topics/places/lakes/lake-samish/lake-samish.md

 ---
 title: "Lake Samish"
-"Northbound on Interstate 5": "Bellingham"
-"Southbound on Interstate 5": "Lake Samish Road exit to Alger" "not to be confused with": "Lake Sammamish"
+northbound on interstate 5: Bellingham, Washington not to be confused with: Lake Sammamish southbound on interstate 5: Lake Samish Road exit to Alger
 type: lake
 tags:
   - lake